vgmtrans/vgmtrans/README.md

 VGMTrans - Video Game Music Translator
 ======================================

-VGMTrans converts a music files used in console video games into standard midi and dls files.
+VGMTrans converts a music files used in console video games into standard midi and dls/sf2 files.
 It also plays these files in-program.
 The following formats are supported with varying degrees of accuracy:

 - Sony's PS2 sequence and instrument formats (.bq, .hd, .bd)
 - Squaresoft's PS2 sequence and instrument formats (.bgm, .wd)